 Thus, many people who are naturally introvert, will act as extroverts.
 This is the case even though it’s not their natural preference and it will cost them, in terms of the energy they expend.

 In her book Susan explains about research carried out that shows that introversion v extraversion can be shown in how babies react to outward stimulation.
 Some studies by Kagan in his Laboratory for Child development in Harvard have shown that highly-reactive babies will thrash their arms around when shown unfamiliar objects.
 They are sensitive to their environment and his studies have shown they therefore tend to grow up to be introverted.

-This can be explained by neuro-science.
-The area of the brain called the amygdala (which controls emotions) is more sensitive in these high-reactive babies and may be so for the rest of that baby’s life.
+This can be explained by neuroscience.
+The area of the brain called the amygdala (which controls emotions) is more sensitive in these high-reactive babies.
+This may be so for the rest of that baby’s life.
 However, the neocortex and particularly the front cortex can soothe unwarranted fears.
 Therefore, if you are introvert, but have good social skills, the front cortex will calm your nerves and this can correlate with a decrease in activity in your amygdala.
-However, your amygdala will be suppressed, so you will still experience sensitivity in times of crisis and socialising for a long time will tire you out.
+However, your amygdala will be suppressed, so you will still experience sensitivity in times of crisis.
+In addition, socialising for a long time will tire you out.

 Introvert v Extravert leaders

 As an introvert herself, Susan writes about the difference between introvert and extravert leaders.
 Research studies have shown that extravert leaders tend to do well when they are working with people who are passive.
 Introvert leaders seem to be more effective with proactive employees.
 The argument is that introverted leaders tend to listen to other and are less dominating in social situations.
 They are also more likely to hear and implement suggestions.

 The quiet revolution and advice for your career